qiudl/learngit/readme.txt

-git is a version control system. git is a free sotware.
+git is a version control system. git is a free|modified| sotware.
+--
+add something